Is Now a Good Time to Buy a Home? Ask Yourself These Questions First

 c) Stable employment history and income verifications.

 d) A debt-to-income ratio of 43% or less.
-This means that the monthly payments on all of your debt, including your potential new home, do not exceed 43% of your gross monthly income.
-Unless you plan on increasing your income levels significantly in the next few years, most lenders recommend a DTI closer to 35%.
+This means the monthly payments on your debt, including your potential new home, do not exceed 43% of your gross monthly income.
+Unless you anticipate your income level increasing significantly in the next few years, most lenders recommend a DTI closer to 35%.

 2. What is my timeline and backup plan?
-Many current homeowners cannot afford to buy a new home until they sell their current home — and, naturally, they want to make sure that they have a place to live before they’re forced to move out.
-However, given that many housing markets in the South have more buyers than sellers right now, most sellers are unwilling to place their home under a contract subject to the sale of the buyer’s current home.
+Many current homeowners cannot afford to buy a new home until they sell their current one — and, naturally, they want to make sure they have a place to live before they’re forced to move.
+However, sellers often hesitate to place their home under a contract subject to the sale of the buyer’s current home.
 This creates uncertainty and stress for many homeowners.
-If you plan to buy a new home and sell your current one at the same time, make sure you have a timeline in mind and a backup plan ready in case you need to move out sooner than expected.
+So if you plan to buy a new home and sell your current residence at the same time, make sure you have a timeline in mind and a backup plan ready in case you need to move out sooner than expected.

 3. How long do I plan on living in my new home?
-The housing market changes almost daily, meaning that most homeowners view their house as a long-term investment.
+The housing market changes almost daily, meaning most homeowners view their house as a long-term investment.
 Historically, low home prices have typically rebounded and risen back to their previous levels — if not higher — over time.
 Therefore, the longer you plan to stay in your home, the less exposure to risk you have as a seller in the future.
-If you plan on living in your new home for years or decades to come, now might be a good time to buy.

 4. What is the long-term value of my home?
-Because houses are typically considered long-term investments, the lasting qualities of a house become important features to consider as a buyer.
+Because houses are typically considered long-term investments, their lasting qualities are important features to consider as a buyer.
 For example, you’ll want to evaluate the quality of your home’s construction and its location, both of which will have a long-term impact on its overall value and future price.
-Also consider the amount you’ll need to spend on maintenance and repairs over the years.
+And don’t forget the funds you’ll need to spend on maintenance and repairs over the years.

 5. What level of risk am I comfortable with?
-The size of your down payment directly impacts your exposure to risk.
-Larger down payments make you more secure in case of a downturn in the real estate market; smaller down payments reduce your immediate financial burden and free up money for other investments.
+The size of your down payment directly impacts your risk exposure.
+Larger down payments make you more secure in the event of a downturn in the real estate market, while smaller down payments reduce your immediate financial burden and free up money for other investments.
 Assess your investment goals and personal comfort level with risk, and then decide what size down payment makes the most sense for you.

 6. What are my remaining liquid reserves?
 After you’ve covered the closing costs and down payment on a new home, it’s a good idea to have remaining liquid reserves for additional costs and/or emergencies.
-A good rule of thumb is to have at least 3-6 months’ worth of your mortgage payment available as liquid reserves.
-If you don’t have sufficient liquid reserves right now, it might be best to wait on a mortgage and save up until you’re more financially secure.
+A good rule of thumb is to keep at least three to six months’ worth of your mortgage payment available as liquid reserves.
+If you don’t have sufficient reserves right now, it might be best to wait on a mortgage and save until you’re more financially secure.

 Have more questions?
 Check out our home loan calculators and resource center to learn more, and contact us to get in touch with one of our mortgage team members.